Month 1, Day 30, Saturday 5:30 p.m.

 “I’m not just saying that!”
 Percival assured him.
 “I had a run-in with a hag, and there seems to be some luck magic involved.”

 “Among other things, but yes.
-I’ve witnessed or been involved in six events that could have gotten me severely injured or even killed in the last few months alone, and which made me witness to multiple serious crimes.
+I’ve witnessed or been involved in six incidents that could have gotten me injured or even killed in the last few months alone, and which made me witness to multiple serious crimes.
 Seven events if you count today, I suppose.
 When interesting things happen, it’s like a magnet draws me in against my will.”

-Percival babbled nervously as he accepted them from Oliver’s outstretched hand.
-“I guess this camera really is paying for itself!
-I sent a couple of my photographs—normal ones, nothing like this—to the newspaper, but they weren’t interested in purchasing them without an interesting story to go along with the photo.
+“I guess this camera really is paying for itself!”
+Percival babbled nervously as he accepted the disks from Oliver’s outstretched hand.
+“I sent a couple of my photographs—normal ones, nothing like this—to the newspaper, but they weren’t interested in purchasing them without a story to go along with the photo.
 The only stories I have are the kind I can’t sell for fear of retaliation, or that the newspaper wouldn’t buy for fear of retaliation!”
 He laughed at his own joke.

 “I can read and write as well as anyone!
 My mom taught all us kids,” the boy said proudly.

 “I don’t mean just technically.
 Are you engaging?
 Can you tell a decent story in text form, the same way you just told me all those stories about your misfortunes?”

 “I haven’t written them down or tried to get them published, if that’s what this is about?”
 Percival said, tilting his head to the side with a frown, looking like a one-eyed owl.